-Ashford is a town in the county of Kent in south-east England.
+Kent is in south-east England.

-Kent borders the counties of Surrey to the west, East Sussex to the south-west and Essex to the North.
-It also borders Greater London to the North West.
+Kent boarders the counties of Surry to the west, East Sussex to the south-west and Essex to the North.
+We also border Greater London to the North West.

 There are 14 districts within Kent: